jhealy/awesome/xamarin.md

 ## SOURCE CODE REPOS

-Mobile Samples from Xamarin - https://github.com/xamarin/mobile-samples
+Mobile Samples from Xamarin - https://github.com/xamarin/mobile-samples - home of Tasky and LivePreviewer demos and other such stuff